 Ian MacLaurin joined our Founder, Christine, as a Trustee and Chairman when she started the Charity in 2003.
 Having served on the board for 13 years he stepped down and we are proud that he is now Honorary Life President.
 Ian is a British businessman who started his career at Tesco in 1959 as a management trainee and he rose through the ranks to become a hugely successful Chief Executive and Chairman.
 He subsequently became Chairman of Vodafone and has held numerous commercial and educational posts since, including Chancellor of the University of Hertfordshire.
 Knighted in 1989, he became Lord MacLaurin of Knebworth in 1996.

 Paula MacLaurin had her own publishing company in the early 1970’s producing newsletters Business Ideas Letter and Bricks & Mortar, also a mail order book company.
-She met Christine and David when she rented her offices to them in 1979 and soon became close friends with them both.
+She met our Founder, Christine when she rented offices to Christine and her husband David in 1979 and soon became close friends with them both.

 She has been a committee member for a number of charities including for Birthright and later for The National Autistic Society.
 She is the current President of the Marylebone Cricket Club.

 Sir Stirling Moss OBE, British motor racing legend, became a professional driver at the age of 18 and enjoyed a career which spanned three decades.
 He won over 200 races, including 16 Formula 1 Grand Prix, and most notably won the Mille Miglia in 1955 in a record time of 10 hours, 7 minutes, 48 seconds (average speed 99.98mph) that still stands to this day.
 In 2000 he was made Knight Bachelor for his services to motor racing.